maivincent/arribachocolat/_i18n/en/marques.md

 ### Lindt
 Everyone knows [Lindt](https://www.lindt-spruengli.com/), the international fine chocolate and Swiss truffle company.
 Excellence bars are available in almost every grocery store!

+### Avanaa

+[Avanaa](https://www.avanaa.ca/en/) is a Montreal based chocolate factory located in Villeray.
+Their chocolate bars are crafted from cocoa beans directly imported from sustainable producers from everywhere in the world.
+This includes Ecuador, with Kallari cocoa!